CryptoCat3650/MinePort/README.md

 Key Features of MinePort:

 - Quick Server Creation
-With just a few steps, you can create a new server—choosing your version, world name, edition (Java or Bedrock), and whether it should be local or public.
+With just a few steps, you can create a new server—choosing your version, world name, and whether it should be local or public.
 No more dealing with complex downloads or command-line instructions.

 - Public and Local Hosting Options
 Not everyone wants to host a global server, and not everyone is on the same network.
 That’s why MinePort offers both: